 These social collaboration tools have offered a respite from the constant onslaught of office email, replacing a single, “dumb” stream of unstructured content with a sophisticated array of rich-media messages, posts, groups and feeds.

 As organizations learn more and more about the power of social learning, many have piloted programs built around collaboration tools that get them one step closer to reproducing the casual information exchanges that happen naturally in any tight-knit group of people.

 Unfortunately for remote workers and teams, these enterprise social networks fail to really replicate the experience of actual interaction, and can’t offer teh high-touch, high-fidelity experiences that are so critical to operating across time zones.

 So what else is there?

 It’s no surprise why video conferencing has become so popular.
 For all of its technical challenges, software demands, and the logistical constraints of working real-time, there’s simply no better way to communicate when not in the same office.
-Video offers the high-touch experience, powered by rich media, that comes closest to reproducing physical human interactions.
+Video conferencing offers the high-touch experience, powered by rich media, that comes closest to reproducing physical human interactions.

-But video doesn’t need to be limited to real-time conferencing.
+But video doesn’t need to be limited to live, real-time conferencing.
 Increasingly, companies are discovering that video’s high-touch experience can be leveraged alongside social learning’s ambient awareness-building through recording.
-For several years now, recorded video has offered corporate training and development professionals a way to teach their employees in a way that is more effective, personal and can be deployed at scale.
+For several years now, recorded on-demand video has offered corporate training and development professionals a way to teach their employees in a way that is more effective, personal and can be deployed at scale.